Master of Public Health in Occupational Safety and Health

 - The potential for additional public health related elective course work.

 Though the MPH is a non-thesis degree program, it includes culminating experiences:

 - A practicum that provides an applied practical experience with a field-based preceptor, for students to demonstrate overall public health and concentration focused problem-solving skills

 - A capstone integrative learning experience for students to bring together and apply foundational and concentration competencies, including production of a high-quality written professional product.

 An individual with a baccalaureate degree or a physician licensed to practice medicine in the United States may apply for admission to the program.
 No coursework prerequisites exist for making a successful application to this degree program.

-For degree curriculum, see the Department of Environmental and Occupational Health.
+For more details on the degree program, visit the Department of Environmental and Occupational Health website.